Reduce span-based and metric-based cardinality

 fieldsAdd messaging.destination.temporary = true

-Now that we have defined and saved a processor, we can enable the processor by connecting it to OpenPipeline via a new dynamic route, so that your pipeline receives span data.
+Now that you have created a new pipeline and defined the required DQL processor, activate this processor by connecting it to OpenPipeline via a dynamic route.
+This way, your pipeline can receive the span data.

 2. Select Dynamic route.